Information- and Coding-Theoretic Analysis of the RLWE Channel: Information-Theoretic Analysis of the RLWE/MLWE channel

 \subsection{A Lower bound on the capacity of the RLWE/MLWE-channel}

 We define an auxiliary channel consisting of $n$ parallel channels which are defined by the marginalization of $P(Y^n|X^n)$ for one coefficient.
 We label its distribution by $P(Y|X)$, where the distribution is independent of the index within the RLWE/MLWE block due to the symmetry of $\chi_k$.
 This auxiliary channel is in the following referred to as the \emph{marginalized RLWE/MLWE channel}.
 Fig.~\ref{fig:RLWE/MLWE both} depicts RLWE/MLWE channel and marginalized RLWE/MLWE channel.
+The channel inputs $X_1\ldots X_n$ denote the coefficients of the polynomial $\encmap(m)$ and the corresponding channel outputs $Y_1 \ldots Y_n$ denote the coefficients of $y \in \RQ$.

 \begin{Lemma} Let $X_i$ denote the $i$-th input symbol to the RLWE/MLWE channel and let $Y_i$ denote the $i$-th output symbol of the channel.
 We denote the vectors containing the sequences $X_1,\dots,X_k$ and $Y_1,\dots,Y_k$ by $X^k$ and $Y^k$, respectively.
 Let $H(X_i) = H(X_j)$ and let $H(X_i|Y_i) = H(X_j|Y_j) \; \forall i,j$.
 Furthermore, let the input symbols to the channel be stochastically independent, then